agoenks29D/exzly/README.md

    npm install
    ```

+4. Setup client-side dependencies, refer to [Client-Side Setup](#client-side-setup)

-4. Configure the database settings in the [`/database/config.json`](/database/config.json) file according to your environment.
+5. Configure the database settings in the [`/database/config.json`](/database/config.json) file according to your environment.

-5. Before starting the application, you need to set up the database.
+6. Before starting the application, you need to set up the database.
 You can choose between demo data (for development) or production-ready setup.
 See more options in the [Migration and Seeder](#-migration-and-seeder) section.

-6. Now, you're ready to run the app! refer to the 👉 [Running the Project](#-running-the-project) section.
+7. Now, you're ready to run the app! refer to the 👉 [Running the Project](#-running-the-project) section.

 ### Environment Setup